-Dogs and cats have shorter digestive tracts than humans and are basically carnivorous meaning that their nutritional requirements overall are better served with meat vs. plant materials.
-However, much of the food we purchase for our pets does have some fiber in it, so it would be better for us (and our pets) if we understood the various types of fibers and how they function.... and why so many of the grains/fiber in various pet food can be detrimental to our EPI pets and yet why "some" EPI pets do better with some grain while others do horribly on the same product.
+Dogs and cats have shorter digestive tracts than humans and are basically carnivorous meaning that their nutritional requirements overall are better served with meat vs. plant materials .
+However, much of the food we purchase for our pets does have some fiber in it, so it would be better for us (and our pets) if we understood the various types of fibers and how they function.... and why so many of the grains in various pet food can be detrimental to our EPI pets and yet why "some" EPI pets do better with some grain while others do not do well on the same product.

 Usually finding the right diet for the EPI pet is the last cornerstone of effectively managing EPI.

-My hope with this FIBER page is that if we understand the various types of fiber and their functions that this will better help us understand why some of our EPI pets do fine on one food, while another EPI pet might do horribly on the exact same food...
+My hope with this FIBER page is that if we understand the various types of fiber and their functions that this will better help us understand how diet can make a huge difference in our EPI pet's response to EPI management.

 According to extensive research by dog food companies such as Eukanuba and IAMs, dogs and cats maximized nutrient digestibility with optimal crude fiber levels from a range of 1.4 to 3.5%.

-So, not only do "most" EPI pets do better on low fiber food.... if possible it would be even better if we could understand what type of fiber is being used in a particular product.
+So, not only do "most" EPI pets do better on low fiber food.... if possible it would be even better if we could understand what type of fiber best agrees with our EPI pet.

-Complicating things further is that both types of fibers are usually found together in the same plant, but classification is often made by which fiber type is more predominant and/or the different fiber types are attributed to different portions of the plant.
+Complicating things further is that both types of fibers Soluble/Insoluble + Fermentable/Poorly Fermentable are usually found together in the same plant, but classification is often made by which fiber type is more predominant and/or the different fiber types are attributed to different portions of the plant.

 Chemically speaking, dietary fiber consists of non-starch polysaccharides such as arabinoxylans, cellulose AND other plant components that are resistant dextrins, inulin, lignin, waxes, chitin, pectins, beta-glucans and oligosaccharides.

-Dietary fiber inhibits enzymatic activity but in varying degrees according to experiments using both soluble and insoluble fibers such as wheat bran, cellulose, guar gum, pectin, psyllium and lignin.
+Dietary fiber may inhibit enzymatic activity but in varying degrees according to experiments using both soluble and insoluble fibers such as wheat bran, cellulose, guar gum, pectin, psyllium and lignin.
 Inhibition seems to also be dependent on incubation time; proportional to fiber concentration and inversely related to enzyme level.

-• Soluble fiber dissolves easily in water.
-Think “gel”.
+Soluble fiber dissolves easily in water.
+Think "gel".
 Some foods rich in soluble fiber are fruits, oats, some beans, barley, and vegetables.
 Such foods result in an increased absorption of nutrients.
 This type of soluble fiber actually slows digestion down.
 Because of this, it has a tendency to stabilize blood glucose, and permit better absorption of nutrients.
 It tends to reduce blood cholesterol.
-It also increases satiety, so individuals aren’t inclined to eat as much.
+It also increases satiety, so individuals aren't inclined to eat as much.
 Sources of soluble fiber include flax, beans, peas, oatmeal, berries, apples, and some nuts and seeds.
+(Please note though that in general, peas are not very agreeable with most EPI dogs)

-• Insoluble fiber doesn’t dissolve in water- -however retains water.
+Insoluble fiber doesn't dissolve in water- -however retains water.
 Some foods rich in insoluble fiber are vegetables, whole grains, and wheat bran.
-It is tough, and doesn’t easily break down.
-Insoluble fiber tends to increase the “speed of transit” through digestive systems, and increases regularity of bowel movements.
+It is tough, and it doesn't easily break down.
+Insoluble fiber tends to increase the ?speed of transit? through digestive systems, and increases regularity of bowel movements.

-What is “fermentable” fiber ?
+What is 'fermentable' fiber ?
 Some fiber will ferment in the colon, producing compounds that help support colon health, and possibly have other benefits.
 Most soluble fiber is highly fermentable.
 Pectins (found in apples and berries) and the fiber in oats are examples of fiber with a large fermentable component.
 Inulin and oligofructose are also highly fermentable, as is resistant starch.
+But this also is not cut and dry... although fermentable fiber might be beneficial... too much fermentable fiber may cause inflammation in the colon.
+SO.... how much is too much... it all depends on how each individual dog processes the fiber!

 Which type of fiber should be avoided ???